sgielen/lrcb-rpa/README.txt

 This should produce 'lrcb-rpa-launcher.exe', which is a launcher for lrcb-rpa.exe which ensures the Qt DLLs are available as well.

+To get a proper setup file, use 'lrcb-rpa-setup' as a target instead of 'lrcb-rpa-launcher'.

 Installation
 ------------